 - My Dog’s Stool is Flecked with White – If it appears that your dog’s poop is packed with grains of undigested white rice, they have worms.
 If you’re up-to-date with your treatments, it may be time to switch to a different brand, as they do not appear to be having the right impact.
 In the meantime, speak to your vet to clear up the unwelcome infestation.

 - My Dog’s Stool is Green – This may not be anything relevant, as it could be a matter of your dog grazing on grass and is passing that through their system.
-However, green in the stool could also be a warning sign of a parasite, so it may well be worth discussing with a vet.
+However, green in the excrement could also be a warning sign of a parasite, so it may well be worth discussing with a vet.

 - My Dog’s Stool is Orange – This slightly bizarre appearance is a warning that your dog’s digestive tract is flooded with bile.
-This may be due to liver disease, or a case of your dog eating too fast and making themselves unwell.
+This may be due to liver disease, or a case of your dog eating its dog food too fast and making themselves unwell.
 Either way, make an appointment with a vet post-haste, especially if your dog has orange diarrhea.

 - My Dog Appears to Have Blood in Their Stool – Unsurprisingly, this is a worrying sign.
-If you find blood – or any red marks that resemble a raspberry ripple – in your dog’s stool, they may be experiencing internal bleeding, and this should be investigated as quickly as possible.
+If you find blood – or any red marks that resemble a raspberry ripple – in your dog’s dung, they may be experiencing internal bleeding, and this should be investigated as quickly as possible.

 - My Dog’s Stool is Purple, and They’re Acting Out of Sorts – This is the very worst example of internal bleeding; it suggests that your dog’s gastric lining is hemorrhaging, and things could get worse very quickly.